Jaish-e-Mohammed: Bans, revolts and split

 From March to September 2002, the rebels carried out suicide missions on Pakistani officials in cities like Islamabad, Karachi, Murree, Taxila and Bahawalpur.
-After the fall of the Taliban government, the JeM activists returning from Afghanistan attacked Christian temples, Shia mosques and diplomatic missions inside Pakistan.
+After the fall of the Taliban government, the JeM activists returning from Afghanistan attacked Christian churches, Shia mosques and diplomatic missions inside Pakistan.
 The ISI demanded Masood Azhar to rein in the rank-and-file.
 However he had lost control over them.
 He maintained that they were already expelled from the organisation and the state should arrest them.
 In fact, most of the factions remained within the JeM and competed with the parent organisation for authority and resources.
 Some rebellious factions gathered around Abdul Jabbar who launched Jamaat-ul-Furqan in late 2002.
 The rebel factions were supported by "rogue" members of the ISI.
 In November 2003, the Musharraf government banned the renamed Khuddam ul-Islam as well as Jamaat-ul-Furqan.
 Then the rebels carried out two assassination attempts on President Musharraf himself, on 14 December and 25 December 2003.
 There was evidence of Pakistan military members providing logistical support for the attempts.
 The explosives used in the bombings were traced to an Al Qaeda camp in South Waziristan.
 Masood Azhar too had publicly called for the assassination of Musharraf.

 Eventually, the government cracked down on the rogue elements in the military and intelligence establishments.
 More than a hundred members were apprehended and dismissed, with some members being sentenced to death.
 However, the majority of the militant infrastructure was left intact.
 Azhar's group, which had fallen into relative obscurity by 2004, was allowed to rebuild itself after the problematic portions of the leadership were purged.
 The rebellious factions eventually realigned themselves with Tehrik-i-Taliban Pakistan (Pakistani Taliban) in 2007.